CSCfi/csc-user-guide/docs/support/tutorials/gis/satellite_ms_guide.md

     * [Sentinelhub](https://www.sentinel-hub.com/explore/)
     * [Google Earth Engine](https://developers.google.com/earth-engine/datasets/catalog/sentinel-2/)

+See also examples for downloading Sentinel data from FinHub/SciHub on [github](https://github.com/csc-training/geocomputing/tree/master/python/sentinel).

 ### Where can I store the data?

 What to consider:

 * raw vs intermediate vs final result data
     * what needs to be stored?
 * accessibility
     * who needs to have access?
     * how needs the data to be accessed?

 #### What storage solutions are available at CSC?